ArnaudBuchholz/reserve/doc/file.md

 It must return a promise resolved to an array of names listing the files or folders contained in the `folderPath`.

-It is mandatory only if the `case-sensitive` option is set on the mapping.
+It is mandatory if the `case-sensitive` or `strict` options are set on the mapping.

 ### *mandatory* `async stat (filePath)`